Time-out, ack! I bet you are hoping that I know the answer to this question. I sure don’t.

 The school that Julian attended for his bridge-K year asked us not to use time-outs at home.
 We stopped using that term, but called it “taking a break” and it meant pretty much the same thing.
 Now that Scarlett is four, she gets regular time-outs, but I’m not convinced that they do much for any of us.

 Amy McCready is a parenting expert that I trust.
 I attended her free online class a few months ago, and I took copious notes that I shared with my husband and several friends.
 I felt enlightened.
 I’m excited that she’s going to do another free class just for Rookie Moms at the end of this month.
 She promises to share tools and strategies that we can use right away.
 The class will answer the question “Is time-out a waste of time?”

-There will be two sessions on August 30th.
+You can choose a session that fits with your schedule.
 Sign up for the one that works best for you and Amy will send you email reminders so you don’t miss it.